anaybaid7/working-folio-new/README.md

 npm start
 ```

-2. Inside the .env file, add key `REACT_APP_GITHUB_TOKEN` and assign your GitHub token like this, also add your username as `GITHUB_USERNAME`
+2. Inside the .env file, you have to add key `REACT_APP_GITHUB_TOKEN` and this will be assigned to your GitHub token like this, also add your username as `GITHUB_USERNAME`

 ```env
 // .env